 11. Limited Return Air Vents

-If the return air vents in your home are not enough, then the air conditioning process will not work efficiently.
-When your HVAC unit distributes cool air to your house, the same amount of air has to return to be reconditioned and redistributed.
+If the return air vents in your home are not enough, then the air distribution process will not work effectively.
+When your HVAC unit distributes cool or hot air to your house, the same amount of air has to return to be reconditioned and redistributed.
 If your home has few return air vents, your HVAC will receive limited airflow.
 In this scenario, you will feel congested and uncomfortable in your home.

 Contact an HVAC expert for a thorough inspection.